klaarnut/user-docs/en/glossary.md

 **WYSIWYS**

-The Website editor which is sometimes called by development team or website designers.
+What You See Is What You Get, the Website editor which is sometimes called by development team or website designers.

 ## X